Cream Cheese Jiffy Corn Casserole with Green Chiles

 - If you know that everyone can handle extra spicy, consider poblano peppers.

-- Cajun seasoning (like Tony Chacheres)
+- Add some cajun seasoning (like Tony Chacheres).

 Easy Corn Casserole Recipe with Jiffy Cornbread Mix